Iterate and Loop

 (though not multiple-value destructuring patterns).
 You can't do

-multiple-value destructuring in a with clause; instead wrap the
+multiple-value destructuring in a with

-whole iterate form in a multiple-value-bind.
+form in a multiple-value-bind

 Rationale: There are subtle interactions between variable declarations and